Anshuman-utd/TaskForge/README.md

 ---

-## 15. What This Project Demonstrates
+## 16. What This Project Demonstrates

-* **Durable State Design**: The database tracks job status, decoupling execution history from transient brokers.
-* **State-Backed Retries**: Shows how to orchestrate task retries with progressive backoffs using database coordination.
-* **Real-time Event Architecture**: Integrates Redis Pub/Sub with WebSocket connections to push updates to client interfaces.
-* **Control Plane UI**: Demonstrates clean observability dashboards for managing background task workflows.
+ TaskForge was built as a backend/system-design flagship project and demonstrates:

+- **Asynchronous background job execution** using Celery workers and Redis queues
+- **Durable state modeling** where PostgreSQL, not the broker, acts as the source of truth for job lifecycle state
+- **Retry orchestration and dead-letter handling** with explicit persisted attempt tracking
+- **Operational observability** through timeline events, per-attempt history, and realtime dashboard updates
+- **Realtime event streaming** using Redis Pub/Sub and FastAPI WebSocket broadcasting
+- **Operator tooling / control-plane design** for dispatching, inspecting, and recovering background work
+- **Containerized local infrastructure** using Docker Compose for reproducible development setup

 ---

-## 16. Future Improvements
+## 17. Future Improvements

 * **Priority Queuing**: Support scheduling task execution using broker priority lanes.
 * **Autoscaling Workers**: Configure Celery process pools to scale based on queue depth metrics.